jdavidagudelo/erlang-tutorial/README.md

     Add13(0).

-In Erlang String are lists:
+In Erlang Strings are lists:

     [97,98,99].